 Just move her into a sleep sack with arms free.
-You can learn more about sleep sacks in this blog.
+For some, this truly is the most effective option.

 This works great with a swaddle like The Ollie Swaddle.
 Swaddle snuggly like you have been doing but leave one arm out.
 This gives your baby a chance to adjust slowly, but she will still be safe if she rolls onto her tummy.
 Do this for 1-4 weeks; then, when your baby is adjusting well with one arm unrestrained, allow both arms free and transition to a sleep sack.
 Follow your baby's lead on the exact timing.

 If your baby hasn't yet rolled, the “partial night” option may be best.
 With this technique, you may implement one of the above suggestions.
 When he awakens, swaddle him back up with arms inside the swaddle.
 Each night try to go a bit longer with arms free.
 Babies coming out of the swaddle too early can cause major sleep disruptions.
 When your baby is able to sleep through the night with both arms out, transition to a sleep sack.

 4) Implement a transitional item to help with this transition

 One fabulous transitional item is Merlin’s Magic Sleep Suit.
 This 3-layered suit provides babies with the comfort they need by helping to muffle their twitches and startle movements that can wake them prematurely.
 Code: CARA15 can save you 15%.

 When your baby is ready, you can transition into a traditional sleep sack.